JediMester/kafka-tech-test/README.md

 tail -n 5 data/out/output.txt
 ```

-You should see the line appear in data/out/output.txt
+NOTE: You should see the line appear in `data/out/output.txt`

 ## Replication proof